ento00/C_Programming_A_modern_approch_-solutions/README.md

 </p>

 ## Informations
-The first difficult, in my opinion, when people first approach a problem is to find a way to solve it, but the syntax of programming language also plays a key role.
+The first difficulty, in my opinion, when people first approach a problem is to find a way to solve it, but the syntax of programming language also plays a key role.
 The aim of this repository is to share solutions to help people in the process